Stability conditions for restrictions of vector bundles on projective surfaces: Introduction

 \end{thm*}

-More recent developments in stability conditions on surfaces have led to new results in the study of restrictions of bundles on surfaces.
+More recent developments in stability conditions for derived categories have led to new results in the study of restrictions of bundles on surfaces.
 For example, Feyzbakhsh \cite{feyzbakhsh} used the machinery of stability conditions developed by Bridgeland \cite{bridgeland1} \cite{bridgeland2} to give an effective criterion to guarantee the stability of restrictions of bundles on K3 surfaces.
 We follow the method of Feyzbakhsh to give a restriction theorem for all surfaces.
 When the surface is the projective plane, we give a much stronger stability criterion.

 A notable difference between our first result and Langer's theorem is that we are able to replace the requirement that $C$ be ample with a weaker condition on the positivity of $C$.
-We recover Langer's theorem in the case $C$ has class $dH$.
-The precise statements are as follows (see Section \ref{sec:preliminaries} for an explanation of the notation): \begin{thm*}[\ref{thm:restriction_allsurfaces}] Suppose $(X,H)$ is a smooth polarized surface, $C$ an integral curve on $X$, and $E$ a $\mu_{H,D}$-(semi)stable sheaf of rank $r \geq 2$ on $X$.
-Then $E|_C$ is (semi)stable if
+An application of this improvement is suggested by Proposition \ref{prop:extending_vb} in which we construct a (rational) map between moduli spaces: given a smooth polarized surface $(X,H)$ and curve $C \subset X$, under the conditions of Theorem \ref{thm:restriction_allsurfaces}, the restriction map defines a morphism from the space of $\mu_H$-stable sheaves on $X$ to the space of stable sheaves on $C$.
+The precise statements of the main theorems are as follows: \begin{thm*}[\ref{thm:restriction_allsurfaces}] Suppose $(X,H)$ is a smooth polarized surface, $C$ an integral curve on $X$, and $E$ a $\mu_H$-stable vector bundle of rank $r \geq 2$ on $X$.
+Then $E|_C$ is stable if